SiaFoundation/grants-guide/README.md

 This document outlines the repository structure and reporting requirements for approved grants under the Sia Foundation.
-A milestone is only considered complete when all associated tasks have been completed and been reported during the monthly update using the structure outlined in this document.
+A milestone is only considered complete when all associated tasks have been completed and have been reported during the monthly update using the structure outlined in this document.

 ## Milestones